 The router DSL-2500U includes a built-in firewall.
 The advanced security functions minimize threats of hacker attacks, prevent unwanted intrusions to your network, and block access to unwanted websites for users of your LAN.

-You can configure and manage the settings of the router DSL-2500U via the user-friendly webbased interface (the interface is available in two languages - in English and in Russian).
+You can configure and manage the settings of the router DSL-2500U via the user-friendly webbased interface (the interface is available in several languages).

 Specifications

 Interfaces: